- Head of ELT at the University of Graz

 - Certificate in Information Technology Skills from the University of London

-I am interested in all aspects of language learning psychology, in particular self-related constructs, motivation, affect, agency, attributions, mindsets and belief systems.
-In my research, I prefer to employ qualitatively-oriented approaches.
-Currently, I am engaged in considering aspects of language learner and teacher psychology from the perspective of dynamic systems theory.
-Furthermore, I am currently researching teacher psychology, trainee teacher identity development, socio-emotional intelligence in EFL teachers as well as interdisciplinary approaches to self.
+I am interested in all aspects of language learning psychology (teacher and learner perspectives), in particular self-related constructs, motivation, strategies, agency, affect, attributions, and belief systems.
+In my research, I prefer to employ qualitatively-oriented approaches and Grounded Theory forms of analysis.
+I have a special interest in considering aspects of language learner and teacher psychology from the perspective of dynamic systems theory.
+My current research explores teacher psychology, trainee teacher identity development, socio-emotional intelligence, wellbeing, positive language education as well as interdisciplinary approaches to self.

-I am a member of the following professional organisations: AAAL, AAUTE, BAAL, IATEFL, ÖGSD & TESOL.
+I am a member of the following professional organisations: AAAL, BAAL, IAPLL, IATEFL, ILASP, ÖGSD, TESOL & VERBAL.

-I currently serve as a committee member for the IATEFL Research SIG and the AILA Research Network on Learner Autonomy.
+I served for many years as a committee member for the IATEFL Research Special Interest Group and the AILA Research Network on Learner Autonomy.

 I am a regular reviewer for several international journals.